-Those products with proven clinical research for their products will be at a significant advantage, according to Business Insights.
+As new regulation is introduced in the US, those companies with proven clinical research for their products will be at a significant advantage, according to market analyst Business Insights.